antirez/freakwan/README.md

 If you send a valid command starting with the `!` character, it will be executed.
 For now you can use:
 * `!automsg` [on/off] to disable enable automatic messages used for testing.
 * `!bat` to show the battery level.
+* `!preset <name>` to set a LoRa preset.
+Each preset is a specific spreading, bandiwidth and coding rate setup.
+To see all the available presets write `!preset help`.
+* !sp, !bw, !cr change the spreading, bandwidth and coding rate independently, if you wish.
+* !ls shows the list of nodes this node is sensing via HELLO messages.
+* !font `big|small` will change between an 8x8 and a 5x7 (4x6 usable area) font.

+# FreakWAN network specification

+The rest of this document is useful for anybody wanting to understand the internals of FreakWAN.
+The kind of messages it sends, how messages are relayed in order to reach far nodes, the retransmission and acknowledge logic, and so forth.

+The goals of the design is:

+1. Allow far nodes to communicate using intermediate nodes.
+2. To employ techniques to mitigate missed messages due to the fact the SX1276 is half-duplex, so can't hear messages when transmitting.
+3. Do 1 and 2 considering the available data rate, which is very low.

 ## Message formats

 The low level (layer 2) format is the one with the explicit header selected, so it is up to the chip to add a length, a CRC and so forth.
 This layer is not covered here, as from the SX1276 driver we directly get the *clean* bytes received.
-So this covers layer 3, that is the messages format implemented by FreakWan.
+So this covers layer 3, that is the messages format implemented by FreakWAN.

-The first byte is the message byte.
+The first byte is the message type byte.
 The following message types are defined:

 * MessageTypeData = 0
 * MessageTypeAck = 1